ElsaYilinWang/DECI-EmailAutomationTool/README.md

-Software Requirements Specification: Email Automation Tool v2.8
+Software Requirements Specification: Email Automation Tool v2.9
 1. Introduction
 This document outlines the requirements for a desktop application designed to automate and streamline the process of sending batch emails using Microsoft Outlook.
 The application provides a user-friendly, modern interface for bulk-managing recipient lists and sending perfectly formatted emails by using an Outlook draft as a template.
 The intended users are employees who need to send standardized, richly formatted communications to multiple recipients efficiently and with fewer errors.

 2. Overall Description
 The application is a standalone Python-based tool with a GUI styled to mimic the modern Microsoft Outlook aesthetic.
 It allows users to paste lists of recipient and CC email addresses in bulk and save them automatically.

 The core functionality revolves around a "draft template" workflow.
 The user first composes a perfectly formatted email in their Outlook Drafts folder.
 The application uses the subject line of this draft to find it and send a copy to every valid recipient on the list.
 The application includes features to reduce errors, such as a pre-send review of the recipient lists and a confirmation dialog to verify CC addresses.
 A default CC address is also included as a placeholder.
-All major operations and errors are recorded in a system log file for future reference.
+All major operations and errors are recorded in a dual-format system log for future reference and database integration.

 3. Functional Requirements
 3.1 User Interface (UI)